-The West Maui region has an abundance of exceptional community assets, including important cultural sites and history, natural beauty, world class beaches, and popular resort areas, These features provide residents with a connection to place and history, outdoor recreation, services, employment opportunities, entertainment, and draw thousands of people each year.
+The West Maui region has an abundance of exceptional community assets, including important cultural sites and history, natural beauty, world class beaches, and popular resort areas, important cultural sites and historic Lāhainā Town.
+These features draw thousands of visitors each year and also provide residents with abundanta connection to place and history, outdoor recreation, services, entertainment, employment opportunities, and connection with place and history.entertainment, and draw thousands of people each year.

 The Plan area encompasses 96 square miles covering nearly nine percent of the island of Maui.
 Although the Plan region is somewhat isolated from the rest of the island due to steep topography and limited highway access, the region had nearly 25,000 residents in 2017.
-The West Maui region had the largest estimated average daily transient population of around 36,000 in 2019 and the highest number of 2018 estimated visitor units of about 16,000 units.
+The West Maui region had the largest estimated average daily visitortransient population of around 36,000 in 2019 and the highest number of 2018 estimated visitor units of about 16,000 units.
 West Maui is also the island's second largest employment center (ESRI 2017; Hawai'i Tourism Authority 2018; DBEDT 2019).